Touch Me (The Doors song): Musical style and structure

 "Touch Me" incorporates influences from traditional pop music.
 The introduction is notated in the key of Bb minor with a 4/4 time signature.
 The song's writer, Robby Krieger, interpolated the guitar riff from the 1967 Four Seasons song "C'mon Marianne".

 The track's last section piece includes a jazz-inflected saxophone solo played by Curtis Amy.
 In a 1970 interview with Downbeat Magazine, Morrison reported that he was proud that "Touch Me" was "the first rock hit to have a jazz solo in it".

+The raw track was recorded on November 14, 1968.
+The horn overdubbing took place on November 20, and the string overdubbing was a day later.

 In the book A to X of Alternative Music, "Touch Me" was described as a "solid gold soul classic".
 Writing for AllMusic, critic Jason Elias wrote that the song has "the style of pop and pure lounge."
 Some critics suggested the track blends pop with psychedelic rock; a combination which was unique at the time.
 It has also been characterized, along with other album tracks, as an early attempt at progressive rock.